peterlecavalier/matrix_methods_image_processing/README.md

 # matrix_methods_image_processing
+#### By Peter LeCavalier, Emily Kaiser, Katie Simon
-Image Processing code for APPM 3310 Final Project at CU Boulder
+Image Processing code for APPM 3310 Final Project at CU Boulder <br>

 __Code__ <br>
 All code can be found in img_manip.py.
 This code was developed using Python 3.9.7. <br>